What are the criminal charges against Donald Trump in documents case?

 The details of the charges related to files found at his Mar-a-Lago home in August 2022 have not been released.

-But Mr Trump's attorney, Jim Trusty, confirmed seven counts, including an espionage charge, several obstruction charges and false statement charges.
+But Mr Trump's attorney, Jim Trusty, confirmed seven counts, including an espionage charge and several obstruction and false statement charges.
 He described them as "ludicrous".

 We will find out more when Mr Trump appears in a Miami court on Tuesday, but here is what we know so far.